aharvet/okarys/README.md

 It is a so called mintable contract.
 Meaning that the original collectibles are minted on the Polygon L2, and can then be bridged to mainnet. ([see Polygon docs](https://docs.polygon.technology/docs/develop/ethereum-polygon/mintable-assets))

+## Constructor

+`string _name` : name of the collection

+`string _uri` : uri of the collection

+`address royaltyReceiver` : address that will receive the royalties

+`uint256 royaltyPercentage` : percentage of the price to be royalty

+`address childChainManager` : address of Polygon's child manager contract (docs above)

 ## Instalation

 Run